vinidantas98/MC536-Trabalho-Final/final/README.md

  ~~~
 SELECT sum(new_cases),
        avg(new_cases)
-FROM Tabela_final,
+FROM casos,
 WHERE mask_use_percentage < 25;

 SELECT sum(new_cases),
        avg(new_cases)
-FROM Tabela_final,
+FROM casos,
 WHERE mask_use_percentage >= 25 AND mask_use_percentage < 50;

 SELECT sum(new_cases),
        avg(new_cases)
-FROM Tabela_final,
+FROM casos,
 WHERE mask_use_percentage >= 50 AND mask_use_percentage < 75;

 SELECT sum(new_cases),
        avg(new_cases)
-FROM Tabela_final,
+FROM casos,
 WHERE mask_use_percentage >= 75;
  ~~~